spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 - Press the `Run` button in the batch editor window (green triangle).

-This will run the realign job which will write realigned images into the directory where the functional images are.
+This will run the realign job which will write realigned images into the folder where the functional images are.
 These new images will be prefixed with the letter "`r`".
 SPM will then plot the estimated time series of translations and rotations.
 These data, the realignment parameters, are also saved to a file eg. `rp_sM03953_0005_0006.txt`, so